nifoc/propagator/README.md

 false = propagator:is_group(demo).
 ```

 In order to subscribe to a group, it has to be created first.
 This can be done using the `propagator:create/1` method.
-If at any point you need to remove a group again, you do that using `propagator:delete/1`.
+If at any point you need to remove a group again, you can do that using `propagator:delete/1`.

-You can check if a process is subscribed to a group using `propagator:is_subscriber/2` and get a list of all subscribers by calling `propagator:subscribers/1`.
+Checking if a process is subscribed to a group is done by using `propagator:is_subscriber/2` and getting a list of all subscribers can be achieved by calling `propagator:subscribers/1`.

 ```erlang
 IsSubscriber = propagator:is_subscriber(demo, self()), % => true | false